kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 </html>
 {% endprism %}

-Let's review these files, starting with both the similarities and differences among `index.html` and `search.html`:
+These files have similarities and differences:

 * both files have a `no-js` class attached to the `<html>` element.
 * both files reference the same three CSS files but the first two are only applying styles and have no affect on the Tipue search functionality.
 The last file, `css/styles.css`, has one selector called `.js #no-js-searchbox`, which does affect on the Tipue search functionality.
 We'll talk about all the JavaScript shortly.
-* both files reference a file called `js/jsDetect.js` which detects whether or not JavaScript is enabled.
+* both files reference a file called `js/detect.js` which detects whether or not JavaScript is enabled.
 Again, we'll talk about all the JavaScript shortly.
 * both files have HTML code for the Google searcg box but not the Tipue search box.
 As previously mentioned, we're going to use JavaScript to build it off-DOM first, then load it onto the page.
 We'll load it specifically into a web page element that's on each page called `<div id="searchbox"> </div>`.
 * both files reference jQuery using the method popularized by [HTML5 Boilerplate](http://html5boilerplate.com/ "Review HTML5 Boilerplate front-end template") and the three JavaScript files needed to make the Tipue search functionality work.
 Both also contain a file called `js/scripts.js` which where we'll be placing our custom code.
 All these files are important but moving forward in this post, we'll be talking about `js/scripts.js` only.
-* the title tag and `<h1>` copy is different among both pages but the key difference is `search.html` as an extra tag: `<div id="tipue_search_content"></div>`.
+* the title tag and `<h1>` copy is different among both pages but the key difference is `search.html` has an extra tag: `<div id="tipue_search_content"></div>`.
 This is because when and end-user performs a search using our Tipue search box from anywhere on our site, search results are returned to the `search.html` page and listed within `<div id="tipue_search_content"></div>`.

 __css/styles.css__
 {% prism css %}